veragluscevic/dmdd/docs/rates.rst

        Default to 544.

     :param element:
-      Name of the detector element.
+      Name of the detector element automatically weighted by isotopic abundance (except where noted, for helium).
-      Choice of: 'argon', 'fluorine', 'germanium', 'helium', 'iodine', 'sodium', or 'xenon' Default to 'xenon'
+      Choice of: 'argon', 'fluorine', 'germanium', 'iodine', 'sodium', 'xenon', 'nitrogen', 'neon', 'helium' (which is exclusively for helium-4, which has the dominant natural abundance), or 'he3' (for helium-3, which has trace natural abundance but may be isolated)
+      Default to 'xenon'
     :type element: ``str``